GREATER EL CENTRO CALIFORNIA

 Newly Manufactured & Modular Home Ownership Tools

-Many of our network members offer the FHA One Time Close and it’s an ideal tool for manufactured home retail dealers and general contractors to share with their customers considering building a manufactured or modular home on site.
+Many of our network members offer the FHA One Close and it’s an ideal tool for general contractors to share with their customers considering building a manufactured or modular home on site.

 Since the permanent loan is closed before construction begins, there is no “requalifying” of the home owner when it is time for conversion of the construction loan to the permanent loan.
-The FHA One Time Close is just one more tool manufactured home retail dealers or general contractors should become familiar with as manufactured and modular housing becomes an even more attractive alternative for affordable housing.
+The FHA One Close is just one more tool general contractors should become familiar with as manufactured and modular housing becomes an even more attractive alternative for affordable housing.

 - Reduced total cost due to only one closing;